KillrVideo/killrvideo.github.io/src/site/docs/guides/docker.md

 advantage of a feature of Docker Compose that lets us define a `.yaml` file that inherits from our base `.yaml` file and then provide overrides and additions.
-In this way, each programming language's microservice project can specify the Web Tier as a dependency (along with any other infrastructure they might need, for example, messaging infrastructure).
+In this way, each programming language's microservice project can specify the Web Tier as a dependency (along with any other infrastructure they might need, for example, messaging infrastructure, or [DataStax Studio][studio].

 ## Docker Environment Scripts